Peer Reviewed Articles on Alkaline Diet.

 The Evolution of Diet

-Estimates of the net systemic load of acid in ancestral pre-agricultural diets as compared to contemporary diets reflect a mismatch between the nutrient compositions of the diet and genetically determined nutritional requirements.
-The result is that contemporary diets generate diet-induced metabolic acidosis in contemporary Homo Sapiens.
+Contemporary diets reflect a mismatch between the nutrient compositions of the diet and genetically determined nutritional requirements.
+The result is that contemporary diets generate diet-induced metabolic acidosis in contemporary Homo sapiens.

 Sebastian A, Frassetto LA, Sellmeyer DE, Merriam RL, Morris RC Jr., Estimation of the net acid load of the diet of ancestral pre-agricultural Homo sapiens, www.ncbi.nlm.nih.gov/pubmed/12450898.